top of page

 I stared out into the dark air.
 No voices from Agripas Street could be heard over the buildings of Hayabuk Street.
 Even the hummus shop was silent, not playing a single tune.

-A million people passed through that street every day.
+A million people pass through that street every day.
 One person even started a fight with another over a place in line at a restaurant.
 But all the noise was gone as I sat in the dark, tasteless yard, angry at nothing.

 Then, an angry beast like me turned on the lights on the balcony in front of me.
 She smoked a strawberry-scented cigar, releasing the smoke in all directions.